-I recently participated in a session hosted by the Chicago Council of Global Affairs during this conference on climate change.
-The conference has brought some 51 mayors and their staffs to Chicago at the invitation of Mayor Rahm Emmanuel of Chicago to develop a flexible mayoral covenant on climate change within North America.
+The Chicago Council of Global Affairs brought 51 mayors & staff to Chicago to develop a flexible mayoral covenant on climate change within North America.
 The session in which I was a participant was led by the mayors of Chicago, Vancouver,Montreal, Washington and a modest size city of 150,000 in Mexico.
 NY TIMES writer Thomas Friedman chaired this session.

 Allow me now to share some of the important points that arose from the discussion.